leewujung/soundrae/printing.md

 of printers.
 All I had to do to establish a connection with the network from what I can recall is to simply connect the raspberry pi to that network via ethernet cable.

+From there we mainly worked from the foomatic database to connect to our printers.